Developmental plasticity: Synaptic plasticity

+Synaptic plasticity

 The underlying principle of synaptic plasticity is that synapses undergo an activity-dependent and selective strengthening or weakening so that new information can be stored.
 Synaptic plasticity depends on numerous factors including the threshold of the presynaptic stimulus in addition to the relative concentrations of neurotransmitter molecules.
-Synaptic plasticity has long been implicated for its role in memory storage and is thought to play a key role in learning.However, during developmental periods, synaptic plasticity is of particular importance, as changes in the network of synaptic connections can ultimately lead to changes in developmental milestones.
-For instance, the initial overproductionof synapses during development is key to plasticity that occurs in the visual and auditory cortices.
+Synaptic plasticity has long been implicated for its role in memory storage and is thought to play a key role in learning.
+However, during developmental periods, synaptic plasticity is of particular importance, as changes in the network of synaptic connections can ultimately lead to changes in developmental milestones.
+For instance, the initial overproduction of synapses during development is key to plasticity that occurs in the visual and auditory cortices.
 In experiments conducted by Hubel and Wiesel, the visual cortex of kittens exhibits synaptic plasticity in the refinement of neural connections following visual inputs.
 Correspondingly, in the absence of such inputs during development, the visual field fails to develop properly and can lead to abnormal structures and behavior.
 Furthermore, research suggests that this initial overproduction of synapses during developmental periods provides the foundation by which many synaptic connections can be formed, thus resulting in more synaptic plasticity.
 In the same way that synapses are abundant during development, there are also refining mechanisms that assist in the maturation of synapses in neural circuits.
 This regulatory process allows the strengthening of important or frequently used synaptic connections while reducing the amount of weak connections.

 Homeostatic plasticity

-In order to maintain balance, homeostatic controls exist to regulate the overall activity of neural circuits specifically by regulating the destabilizing effects of developmental and learning processes that result in changes of synaptic strength.
+In order to maintain balance, homeostatic controls exist to regulate the overall activity of neural circuits, specifically by regulating the destabilizing effects of developmental and learning processes that result in changes of synaptic strength.
 Homeostatic plasticity also helps regulate prolonged excitatory responses, which lead to a reduction in all of a neuron's synaptic responses.
-While the exact mechanisms by which homeostatic plasticity acts remains unclear, recent studies raise the idea that homeostatic plasticity is modulated according to the period of development or challenges in existing neural circuits.
+Numerous pathways have recently been associated with homeostatic plasticity, though there is still no clear molecular mechanism.
+Synaptic scaling is one method that serves as a type of autoregulation, as neurons can recognize their own firing rates and notice when there are alterations; calcium-dependent signals control the levels of glutamate receptors at synaptic sites in response.
+Homeostatic mechanisms may be local or network-wide.